Health and Safety Procedure

 A copy of the Rules shall be posted at each school and school counsellors shall be supplied copies for discussion with students.
 The rules shall be referenced in all school Handbooks.
 All teachers, administrative staff and parents shall be provided copies of the Rules.

 Positive Behavioural Expectations

 The School prides itself in being a calm, safe and family friendly learning environment.
 Relationships between teachers, staff and students are good and also good between students and their peers.
-Recent Student Voice interviews support these claims.
-Students without exception said they felt, safe and secure; they thought a strength of the school was the family atmosphere and they all felt confident there was a teacher or another adult they could go to for support and guidance if they had any worries or concerns.
+Student Voice interviews support these claims.
+Our students feel safe and secure; they believe a strength of the school is the family atmosphere and all feel confident there is a teacher or another adult they can go to for support and guidance if they have any worries or concerns.

 - Take responsibility for their actions.

 - Demonstrate self-respect through cleanliness and grooming.

 - Respect all persons regardless of race, colour, religion, gender, and mental or physical ability.